flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

 class MyGame extends Game {
   @override
   void update(double dt) { /* TODO */ }
- }

   @override
   void render(Canvas canvas) { /* TODO */ }
 }
 ```

 That is it!
-If you run this, you will see just an empty black screen for now, but now we have the bare bones needed to start implementing our game.
+If you run this, you will see just an empty black screen for now, but now we have the bare-bones needed to start implementing our game.

 Before going further, it is important to explain what those two methods mean.